MarynaShavlak/dev-interview-hub/src/entities/User/model/services/initAuthData/README.md

 ```

 ## Conclusion
-The `initAuthData` thunk provides a robust mechanism for initializing authentication data based on the user ID stored in local storage.
-It manages the asynchronous API call, processes the response, and updates the application state with the user data and design preference.
-This thunk is essential for components that require user initialization, ensuring a smooth and secure initialization process with proper error handling and state management.
+The `initAuthData`  thunk plays a crucial role in initializing user authentication data based on the user ID stored in local storage.
+By managing the API call to fetch user data and setting up user-specific features, this thunk ensures a smooth and secure initialization process.
+It is vital for components that require user data upon initialization, providing a reliable mechanism for handling user authentication with proper error handling and state management.